MohamedAbdalfatah/Cell-Flex-multi/README.md

 ```

 ### How to run
-There is two variables in this script:
+There is four variables in this script:
 1- The number of expected cells (Ask wet lab)

 2- path of FASTQs (you should know this when you run copy FASTQs script)

 3- subproject and  sample (gem_id) [it is use to save the config.csv file in this path /home/groups/singlecell/mabdalfttah/projects/{subproject}/jobs/{sample}/config.csv]

 ```{}
 python 4-create_config_csv.py 8000 CNAG_61_CellFlex_A /home/groups/singlecell/mabdalfttah/projects/SCGTEST_51/jobs/CNAG_61_CellFlex_A/fastq  SCGTEST_51